Whole Lotta Shakin' Goin' On: Levi Kreis version

 Levi Kreis, portraying Lewis, sang the song in the Broadway musical Million Dollar Quartet, which opened in New York in April 2010.
 Kreis's version is included on the Million Dollar Quartet original Broadway cast recording.

+Chubby Checker version

+Chubby Checker released a version on his 1960 album For Twisters Only.
+His version was released as the B-side to his single "The Hucklebuck" and reached No. 42 on the Billboard Hot 100.
+The song was co-charted with the A-side at #2 in Canada.